enabling disabled nelsonians to experience the freedom and joy of sailing

-We provide access to safe sailing to enrich the lives of Nelsonians with a intellectual or physical disability.
-Through sailing we enable people with disabilities to experience adventure and freedom - building mobility, self-confidence and pride through achievement.
+We provide access to safe sailing to enrich the lives of Nelsonians with an intellectual or physical disability.
+Through sailing we enable people with disabilities to experience adventure and freedom - encouraging mobility, self-confidence and pride through achievement.

-We currently have 18 to 20 sailors who sail in our four fully kitted out small Hansa yachts.
+We currently have 25 to 30 sailors who sail in our five fully kitted out small Hansa yachts.

 Foster, enable, teach and coach.

 In developing pathways we have identified five steps,

 Provide an opportunity for those living with a disability to experience sailing

 Enable them to be able to sail independently